crookedlungs/mr_b_game_dev_book/src/lessons/fcs/activities/space_shooter/quest2_sprites.md

 ## Quest 1 - Creating Sprites

-Today, we are making [sprites](../../../../vocabulary.md#sprite) for our space shooter game.
+Today, we are making [sprites](../../../../vocabulary.md#sprite) for our space arcade game.

 #### Instructions